dart-archive/www.dartlang.org/src/site/articles/creating-streams/index.markdown

 since they were buffered by the StreamController.

-To be notified of subscriptions, specify an `onSubscriptionStateChange` argument when you create the StreamController.
+To be notified of subscriptions, specify an
+`onListen` argument when you create the StreamController.
-The onSubscriptionStateChange callback is called when the stream gets its first subscriber or loses its last subscriber.
+The onListen callback is called when the stream gets its first subscriber or loses its last subscriber.
 In the preceding example,
 `new Timer.periodic()`
-should move to an onSubscriptionStateChange handler, as shown in the next section.
+should move to an onListen handler, as shown in the next section.